Hsoj7/wallstreet_python_react/readme.txt

   yarn add @material-ui/core

+If praw is outdated, it updates often, run: pip install --upgrade praw

 To run the project on bootup, cd into the api directory.
 Open 2 terminal windows from this folder.
 In the first terminal run source ./venv/bin/activate python3 api.py

 This activates the virtual environment and starts the backend server.
 Then, in the other window source ./venv/bin/activate yarn start

 This activates the virtual environment and starts the react server exit
 Will close the virtual environment